 Where should I park on days that I serve as a Volunteer?

-The Volunteer Lot is located in Greensboro off High Point Road (at the old Jefferson Pilot Building).
+The Volunteer Lot is located at 5300 High Point Road in Greensboro.
 Turn into the second entrance of Volunteer Lot.

 Your credentials permit you to ride the Volunteer shuttle on days that you are working.
-The Volunteer shuttle operates daily from 5:30 a.m. to 7:00 p.m. (or 30 minutes after play ends) between the Volunteer Lot and the Volunteer Pavilion on course.
+The Volunteer shuttle operates Wednesday-Friday from 5:30 a.m. to 7:30 p.m. (or 30 minutes after play ends) and Saturday-Sunday 7:00 a.m. to 6:30 p.m. (or 30 minutes after play ends) between the Volunteer Lot and the Volunteer Pavilion on course.
 Please allow yourself 45 minutes to park, ride shuttle to Volunteer Pavilion, check in and get to your assignment.

 On Course, where can I find . . . ?

 Portable bathrooms are located throughout the golf course.
-Please do NOT use bathroom facilities reserved for the professional golfers and sponsors. (click here to view the course map)
+Please do NOT use bathroom facilities reserved for the professional golfers and sponsors.
+Click here for the course map.

 Food & Beverage

 Each Volunteer will be given morning snacks and beverages upon checking in.
 Lunch and afternoon snacks are delivered to the Volunteer on the hole.
 Please bring a water bottle in case snack delivery is delayed.

 The Volunteer Pavilion is located on the left side of Fairway #1, across the street from the practice putting area.
 Volunteers can drop by on their way to work or relax after they complete their shifts.
 They will enjoy air-conditioned comfort, grab-n-go snacks and beverages.